KenKundert/nestedtext/README.rst

 dictionaries, lists, and strings without the need for quoting or escaping.
 A unique feature of this file format is that it only supports one scalar type: strings.
-While the decision to eschew integer, real, date, etc. types may seem counter intuitive, it leads to simpler data files and applications that are :ref:`more robust <only_strings>`.
+While the decision to eschew integer, real, date, etc. types may seem counter intuitive, it leads to simpler data files and applications that are more robust.

 *NestedText* is convenient for configuration files, address books, account information, and the like.
 Because there is no need for quoting or escaping, it